 Indian potato recipes are some of the best in the world.
 From mashed potato to deep fried potato, to potato in toasted sandwiches, the addition of spices something special from these dishes made from humble ingredients.
 This recipe is a lovely, home cooking, comforting dish of potatoes in milk.

-Many cuisines combine milk or cream with potatoes – the French in Potatoes Dauphinois, Germany has Potato Salad made with cream, the Danish love Brændende Kærlighed, and then there is English Mashed Potato and French Mashed Potato, both with milk or indulgent with cream.
-Potato and milk is definitely a thing.
+Many cuisines combine milk or cream with potatoes – the French in Potatoes Dauphinois, Germany has Potato Salad made with cream, the Danish love Brændende Kærlighed, and then there are the mashes – English Mashed Potato and French Mashed Potato, both with milk or indulgent with cream.
+Potato and milk/cream is definitely a thing.

 500g small potatoes